gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### [UI5](#ui5)

 By using the proxy configuration one can also change the SAPUI5 version, which is used to preview the application.
-With the application generation also the initial ui5 configuration for the proxy is created.
-It looks e.g. like this.
+By using the `version` parameter one can change the SAPUI5 version as follows:

 ```
 - name: fiori-tools-proxy